 Dr. Park’s Approach:

-What is a Rhytidectomy?
+What Is a Facelift?

-A Facelift, or Rhytidectomy, is a surgical procedure that improves visible signs of aging in the face and neck, such as:
+A facelift, or rhytidectomy, is a surgical procedure that improves visible signs of aging in the face and neck, such as:

 - Deep creases below the lower eyelids

-- Deep creases along the nose extending to the corner of the mouth
+- Nasolabial folds that form along the nose extending to the corners of the mouth

-- Fat that has fallen or has disappeared
+- Fat that has fallen or disappeared

 - Loss of skin tone in the lower face that creates jowls

-- Loose skin and excess fatty deposits under the chin and jaw can give a person of even normal weight the appearance of a double chin
+- Loose skin and excess fatty deposits under the chin and jaw that can give a person of even normal weight the appearance of a double chin

-What a Facelift won’t do:
+What a Facelift Won’t Do

-As a restorative surgery, a Facelift does not change your fundamental appearance and cannot stop the aging process.
+As a restorative surgery, a facelift does not change your fundamental appearance and cannot stop the aging process.

-A Facelift can only be performed surgically; non-surgical rejuvenation treatments cannot achieve the same results, but may help delay the time at which a Facelift becomes appropriate and complement the results of surgery.
+A facelift can only be performed surgically; non-surgical rejuvenation treatments cannot achieve the same results, but may help delay the time at which a facelift becomes appropriate and complement the results of surgery.